sheikhabdulmoiz/CODS0FT-T2/README.md

-# CodSoft Task 02 - Quote App
+# CodSoft Task 02 - Quote App (Android Development)

 This repository showcases the Android project I completed during my CodSoft internship - the Quote App.
 It's an application built using React Native and a range of technologies.